neilbrown/edlib/README.md

 Extra result values can be effected by passing them to a call to the “comm2” argument - i.e the command can be used as a callback.

-Each “pane” has a dedicate command which handles messages sent to the pane, as will be described later.
+Each “pane” has a dedicated command which handles messages sent to the pane, as will be described later.
 Commands can also be passed to other commands, which can either call them directly (like the callback mentioned above) or store them for later use, or